yeshua453/website/docs/controls/appbar.md

 ### `title`

 The primary `Control` displayed in the app bar.
 Typically a [`Text`](text) control that contains a description of the current contents of the app.

+**Note** that, if `AppBar.adaptive=True` and the app is opened on an iOS or macOS device, this control will be automatically centered.

 ### `toolbar_height`